facebookarchive/hack-langspec/spec/04-basic-concepts.md

 properties `$x` and `$y`, and each of these VSlots points to a distinct VStore which contains an integer value.

-***Implementation Notes*** php.net’s implementation can be mapped roughly onto the abstract memory model as follows: `zval pointer => VSlot, zval => VStore, HashTable => HStore`, and `zend_object/zend_object_handlers => HStore`.
-Note, however, that the abstract memory model is not intended to exactly match the php.net implementation’s model, and for generality and simplicity there are some superficial differences between the two models.
+***Implementation Notes*** A concrete implementation of Hack may be mapped roughly onto the abstract memory model as follows: `zval pointer => VSlot, zval => VStore, HashTable => HStore`, and `zend_object/zend_object_handlers => HStore`.
+Note, however, that the abstract memory model is not intended to exactly match any specific implementation’s model, and for generality and simplicity there may be some superficial differences between the described model and an implementation's model.

 For most operations, the mapping between VSlots and VStores remains the same.
 Only the following program constructs can change a VSlot to point